 Our office has certainly seen cases where our client believes the victim is motivated by revenge, jealousy or spite, perhaps because the defendant told the victim to “go get a job” or “maybe you should lose a little weight.”
 Other times, we have seen victims file sexual abuse claims and then call the defendant, offering to dismiss the charges in exchange for money (the victim usually does not have the power to do this).

-At trial in the San Francisco Superior Court, the judge prevented Jackson from introducing evidence for the jury to hear of AH’s multiple prior false claims against him.
+At trial in the San Francisco Superior Court, the judge prevented Johnson from introducing evidence for the jury to hear of AH’s multiple prior false claims against him.
 Such claims alleged physical and sexual assault.
-The judge also prevented Jackson from introducing evidence of AH’s past history as a prostitute, which Jackson sought to do by introducing testimony of police officers who found AH to be a prostitute and AH’s claims to be false.
+The judge also prevented Johnson from introducing evidence of AH’s past history as a prostitute, which Johnson sought to do by introducing testimony of police officers who found AH to be a prostitute and AH’s claims to be false.

-AH even recanted her accusations against Jackson concerning the incident at issue, but then recanted her recantation.
-She then testified at trial concerning the rape, the screwdriver, the burglary and Jackson’s destroying her property.
+AH even recanted her accusations against Johnson concerning the incident at issue, but then recanted her recantation.
+She then testified at trial concerning the rape, the screwdriver, the burglary and Johnson’s destroying her property.

-The state supreme court denied Jackson’s appeal, concluding that the excluded evidence was neither relevant nor material to Jackson’s defense.
-In a footnote, it also stated that all of Jackson’s other grounds for appeal were meritless.
+The state supreme court denied Johnson’s appeal, concluding that the excluded evidence was neither relevant nor material to Johnson’s defense.
+In a footnote, it also stated that all of Johnson’s other grounds for appeal were meritless.

 The Ninth Circuit began its analysis by commenting that “a criminal defendant has a well-recognized constitutional right to present a complete defense.”
 Crane v.
 Kentucky